Telmisartan

-Telmisartan, sold under the brand name Micardis among others, is a medication used to treat high blood pressure, heart failure, and diabetic kidney disease.
+Telmisartan, sold under the brand name Micardis among others, is a medication used to treat high blood pressure and heart failure.
 It is a reasonable initial treatment for high blood pressure.
 It is taken by mouth.
-Versions are available as the combination telmisartan/hydrochlorothiazide, telmisartan/cilnidipine and telmisartan/amlodipine.

 Common side effects include upper respiratory tract infections, diarrhea, and back pain.
 Serious side effects may include kidney problems, low blood pressure, and angioedema.
 Use in pregnancy may harm the baby and use when breastfeeding is not recommended.
-It is an angiotensin II receptor antagonist and works by blocking the effects of angiotensin II.
+It is an angiotensin II receptor blocker and works by blocking the effects of angiotensin II.

 Telmisartan was patented in 1991 and came into medical use in 1999.
 It is available as a generic medication.
-In 2020, it was the 248th most commonly prescribed medication in the United States, with more than 1million prescriptions.
+In 2023, it was the 184th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+It is available in combination with hydrochlorothiazide as telmisartan/hydrochlorothiazide; with cilnidipine as telmisartan/cilnidipine; and with amlodipine as telmisartan/amlodipine.

 Medical uses

 Telmisartan is used to treat high blood pressure, heart failure, and diabetic kidney disease.
 It is a reasonable initial treatment for high blood pressure.